Open Access Fund - Eligibility & Guidelines

 - Whether fully or hybrid OA, journals must apply policies and practices consistent with the OASPA's Code of Conduct.

-- Open access journal articles processing charges (APCs):
+- Open access journal article processing charges (APCs):

-Application Process: Fill out the application form.
-Requests for funding may be made before a work has been submitted or accepted for publication, or upon acceptance but before publication.
+Application Process: Requests for funding may be made at the point of manuscript submission to the publisher, or upon acceptance but before publication.
 The Library will review your application and provide you with a funding decision within five business days.

-If you decide to submit your work to a different publisher than the one in the original application form, please submit a new application and let us know it is a revised application in the Comments field.
+If you decide to submit your work to a different publisher than the one in the original application form, or if you determine you no longer need funds, be sure to provide us with the new information by email as soon as possible.

-Reimbursement/payment will only be honored for the publication matching the information provided in the application for funds.
-For approved charges that are not claimed within six months, the Library will contact you to determine if the funds are still needed.
+Reimbursement/payment will only be honored for the publication matching an approved application.
+For approved awards that are not claimed within three months, the Library will contact you to determine if the funds are still needed.

-Feedback: Your feedback about this fund and pilot is invaluable to our evaluation, so we will send a brief survey to all participants.
+Reporting & Feedback: Names of award recipients and information about publications funded will be included in selected announcements about the fund.
+Your feedback about this fund is invaluable to our evaluation, so we will send a brief survey to all participants.

 Contact the Library with any questions about the fund.